kevinushey/blog/_posts/2015-01-24-understanding-data-frame-subsetting.md

 {% endhighlight %}

-Well, that's not helpful -- `R` still believes that the `j` argument is missing (which it is).
+Well, that's not helpful -- `R` still believes that the `j` argument is missing in each case (which it is).
 But how do we differentiate between this notion of **implicit** and **explicit** missingness?

 Let's look at the first few lines of `[.data.frame` to find